shivamskr151/ai_stream_audio_notification/README.md

-# Quality Assurance - Real-time Event Notifications
+# QualityAssurance - Real-time Event Notifications

 Created by Shivam Kumar

-A real-time notification system using Server-Sent Events (SSE) backed by a SQLite/Prisma data model, with optional Kafka integration.
-The backend exposes REST APIs for events, streams live events over SSE, and serves a static frontend UI.
+A real-time notification system using Server-Sent Events (SSE) backed by a SQLite/Prisma data model.
+The backend exposes REST APIs for events, streams live events over SSE, and serves a static frontend UI with pagination, search, and audio controls.

 ## Data Persistence (SQLite via Prisma)